BAC Founding Week

-To celebrate the BAC founding and our more than 130 years of impact in design education, the Boston Architectural College is launching a new tradition: BAC Founding Week.
+To celebrate the BAC founding and our more than 130 years of impact in design education, the Boston Architectural College launched a new tradition in: BAC Founding Week.

-BAC Founding Week will be a robust set of activities bringing together staff, faculty, students, alumni, and friends to celebrate our many achievements.
-It is an important occasion for the whole community to be together, to do things together, and to pause and reflect on and honor those who invested in the College's beginnings.
+BAC Founding Week is an annual week full of engaging activities that bring together staff, faculty, students, alumni, and friends to celebrate our many achievements.
+It is an important occasion for the whole community to be together, to pause, and reflect on and honor those who invested in the College's beginnings.

 Transforming Correctional Design for Justice